 Harvey is the pianist in Ensemble Cymru.
 They were nominated for a Royal Philharmonic Society Award in 2006 and continue to receive acclaim for their innovative work in education as well as their exciting performances.

-Harvey has recently been appointed as Teaching Fellow in Historical Performance and is a staff pianist at the Royal Northern College of Music.
+Harvey is a Teaching Fellow in Historical Performance and staff pianist at the Royal Northern College of Music.
 He is regularly an artist at the Two Moors Festival, and was for ten years official pianist at the National Eisteddfod of Wales and an ABRSM examiner.
 He lives in Manchester with his wife, the cellist Heather Bills.

 “The powerful symphonic structure of Kenneth Leighton’s Sonata for Four Hands was masterfully revealed in this authoritative performance”